Messy Room

 Summary of Messy Room

 - “Messy Room”, As a Representative of Human Nature: This poem is written from a young man’s perspective.
-It begins where the speaker exclaims over the state of a room.
+The speaker starts the discussion by exclaiming about how the room looks.
 He says that the owner of the messy room should be ashamed because the condition of his room is chaotic.
-He explains how his clothes, books, and other items are scattered in the room, unorganized.
-A lizard occupies his bed, and his smelly socks are stuck to the wall.
+Through his explanation, it becomes clear that his room is in a disorganized state, as indicated by the presence of his clothes, books, and miscellaneous items scattered about without any semblance of order.
+The bed is presently being occupied by a lizard, and to compound the issue, his socks that emit an unpleasant odor are stuck to the wall.
 The speaker ends this poem while criticizing the owner of this room.
 However, the end implies that the speaker himself is the owner of this room but is least bothered about his way of living.

 literary devices are useful tools that empower authors to give deeper meanings to their seemingly simple texts.
-Shel Silverstein has used some literary devices in this poem.
-The analysis of the devices used in this poem has been given below.
+Shel Silverstein used some literary devices in this poem.
+The analysis of the devices used in this poem is given below.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /e/ in “His scarf and one ski are beneath the TV” and the sound of /o/ in “Whosever room this is should be ashamed.”
+- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /i/ and /ee/ in “His scarf and one ski are beneath the TV” and the sound of /i/ in “Whosever room this it should be ashamed”.

 - Anaphora: It refers to the repetition of a word or expression in the first part of some verses.
-Shel Silverstein has repeated the word “his” in the middle of the poem to emphasize the point such as;
+Shel Silverstein repeated the word “his” in the middle of the poem to emphasize the point such as,

 “His workbook is wedged in the window,